somenudigital/SOMENU-OFFLINE-LAN/README.md

 ## Official SOMENU Cloud Platform

 SOMENU officially provides a comprehensive, fully-featured cloud-based platform.
-We highly encourage you to explore our [Best POS System for Restaurants](https://www.somenu.digital) for all food businesses (Restaurant/Cafe/Cloud Kitchen).
+We highly encourage you to explore our [Best POS System for Restaurants](https://www.somenu.digital) and all food businesses (Restaurant/Cafe/Cloud Kitchen).
 This online platform works exceptionally well with an active internet connection and includes all of our powerful features.
 You must create an account there to get started.

 ## Why Use The LAN Software?